Back to Dealfront DigestSales

 Step 9: Select marketing channels

 Your first step for selecting a marketing channel to market your new product should be identifying where your target customers spend their time.
 In this digital age, potential customers are often active on multiple marketing channels.
-This means you may need to be present on all or most of them to engage with your prospects.
+You may need to be present on all or most of them to engage with your prospects.

 But while this may be viable for large corporations with large marketing teams, small businesses may want to focus their marketing efforts on a single channel to avoid burnout and increase the chances of success.
 They can also pay attention to how successful their marketing is already on different channels and pump more marketing dollars into the most prosperous ones, reducing the cost of large-scale marketing.